Stock Purchase Agreement Template, Free Download 2026

 Closing Mechanics

 Detail the closing date, location, and deliverables.
 The seller typically delivers endorsed stock certificates, resignations of departing officers, and good standing certificates.
+The board should also prepare corporate minutes documenting the approval of the transaction.
 The buyer delivers the purchase price and any required consents or approvals.

 Non-Compete and Restrictive Covenants